CAP Memorandum of Understanding

 For purposes of the CAP, a matter that has a material effect includes, but is not limited to, (1) those items the Taxpayer will or would be required to reserve for purposes of any financial statement for the CAP Year and (2) those items the Taxpayer anticipates that it will or would be required to reserve for purposes of any financial statement for any period subsequent to the CAP Year.

 The Taxpayer will provide information and documentation proactively and as requested by the AC.
 The AC will promptly review all relevant information provided and will communicate to the Taxpayer whether (1) additional information is required; (2) the IRS disagrees with the Taxpayer’s proposed tax treatment; or (3) the proposed tax treatment is appropriate.
 On a quarterly basis, the AC will prepare a list of disclosures made by the Taxpayer in accordance with Section D1 of this MOU during that quarter.
-This list will be submitted to the Taxpayer to verify that all material disclosures have been made as required under this MOU.
+This list will be submitted to the Taxpayer for signature (by an officer authorized to sign the tax return or an individual authorized by the Taxpayer in its letter per Section D3 of this MOU) to verify that all material disclosures have been made as required under this MOU.